Uljibuh/Machine-learning-projects/README.md

 # 2, housing price prediction using GridSearchCV
 # 3, EDA and algorithms comparison and Adaboost in Titanic dataset
 # 4, Heart disease prediction
-# 5, customer segmentation using KMeans
+# 5, Customer segmentation using KMeans